-Being overweight can put your health at risk.
-Losing even a small amount of weight can make a big difference.
+If you're overweight, it can put your health and wellbeing at risk.
+Losing even a small amount of weight, has many health benefits and can make a big difference to your life.

 - Feel less tired